prajinkhadka/prajinkhadka.github.io/_posts/2022-10-22-Managing-dotfiles-with-stow.md

 # Managing dotfiles with stow.

 Managing dotfiles has always been a mess for me.
-It gets complicated when I have to set up a completely new machine with my configurations.
+It gets complicated  and messy when I have to set up a completely new machine with my configurations.

 I reckon there are many like me who have a hard time managing, updating dotfiles continuously and without breaking anything.